VivekPRajeev/ipwbpncs/README.md

 # Known Issues

-when child comment is deleted ,count in parents comment list is not updated if the child comment does not have any children (because of soft delete)
+- when child comment is deleted ,count in parents comment list is not updated if the child comment does not have any children (because of soft delete)
+- Scroll to bottom after adding comment does not focus on the latest comment